Burmese pythons eat big

 PAID AD

-Header Image: Researchers with the Conservancy of Southwest Florida observed this 15-foot-long Burmese python swallowing a 77-pound deer in the Everglades National Park.
+Header Image: A 15-foot-long Burmese python swallows a 77-pound deer in the Everglades National Park.
 Credit: Ian Bartoszek/Conservancy of Southwest Florida